enricomanlapig/floweR/README.md

     horizontally positioned from each other
 -   `y_jitter` - a numeric field that controls the random vertical placement of each flower
+-   `my_hole_size` - a numeric field that controls the size of the middle portion of the flower
 -   `my_curvature` - a numeric value that indicates the width of each petal
 -   `my_angle` - a numeric value between 0 and 180 that indicates where
     the widest point of curvature falls on the petal.
 Values closer to zero put this point closer to the middle of the flower, while values further from zero put the point further away.
+-   `lwd` - a numeric value that controls the width of the petal lines

 The function returns a `ggplot` object so other modifiers may be layered on after the function is called